ambyint/full-stack-coding-challenge/README.md

 1. Data fetching from the api.
 2. Form steps logic.
+3. Unit tests
-3.  (optional) Saving the data.
+4.  (optional) Saving the data.
-4.  (optional) Styling (minor for a 2-3 h challenge, more if there's more time).
+5.  (optional) Styling (minor for a 2-3 h challenge, more if there's more time).

 ## API Usage